NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 SVM-7500 series models from CHINA and SVM-7600 series from MALAYSIA

-It is very easy to assemble any SVM-7000 series monitor in any location in the world, there is no reason to restrict assembling production sites to only the two locations mentioned in this article.
-In the USA for example, NIHON KOHDEN AMERICA already has a history of assembling PC-based Electroencephalograph and Evoked potential/EMG measuring instruments for the local Neurodiagnostic market and the subsidiary can easily add the SVM-7000 series monitors.
+It is very easy to assemble any SVM-7000 series monitor in any location around the world, there is no reason to restrict assembling production sites to only the two locations mentioned in this article.
+In the USA for example, NIHON KOHDEN AMERICA already has a history of assembling their own models PC-based Electroencephalograph and Evoked potential/EMG measuring instruments for sales in the US Neurodiagnostic market, and the subsidiary can easily add the SVM-7000 series monitors.

-How can we check if the country of origin is Japan?
+How to check if the country of origin is Japan?

 Officially, you should know the country of origin in writing for an export; the product label is another source of information from the factory.